Chicken: As pets

 Keeping chickens as pets became increasingly popular in the 2000s among urban and suburban residents.
 Many people obtain chickens for their egg production but often name them and treat them as any other pet like cats or dogs.
 Chickens provide companionship and have individual personalities.
-While many do not cuddle much, they will eat from one's hand, jump onto one's lap, respond to and follow their handlers, as well as show affection.
+They eat from one's hand, jump onto one's lap, respond to and follow their handlers, and show affection.
 Chickens are social, inquisitive, intelligent birds, and many people find their behaviour entertaining.
 Certain breeds, such as silkies and many bantam varieties, are generally docile and are often recommended as good pets around children with disabilities.